 In conclusion the rooms are the “Sala delle Quattro Porte“, the “Anticollegio” and the “Sala del Collegio“.
 Furthermore we find him for a second restauration on 1577 and 1578.

 A sightseeing tour

-For sure Andrea Palladio is the father of the Venetian architecture of the renaissance.
-And as a result, all of his buildings are masterpieces worldwide known.
-Hence we suggest some day tour excursions in the Veneto region in order to discover them.
-In conclusion, you can find solutions that can satisfy you.
-Some are with a professional guide, and some others are to discover by yourself with a professional driver.
+Andrea Palladio is the father of the Venetian architecture of the Renaissance and all of his buildings are masterpieces worldwide known.
+In order to discover them, we can suggest some day tour excursions in the Veneto region where you can find solutions that can satisfy you.
+Don’t hesitate to contact us.